agbarnett/helping.funders/README.md

 # helping.funders
 Helping funders and researchers by creating a list of a researcher's publication output using R and shiny.
-It can also be used to create a list for a group of reserachers by uploading a file with multiple ORCID IDs (see `example.file.txt`).
+It can also be used to create a combined list for a group of researchers by uploading a file with multiple ORCID IDs (see `example.file.txt`).

 The main file is `orcid.R`, which takes an ORCID ID and creates the publiction data.
 See `global.R` for a list of required R packages.
 The key R package is `rorcid`.